RoundBearChoi/2.5D_Platformer_Unity_URP/README.md

 ----

-You can also download packages that are saved every step. https://drive.google.com/drive/folders/1BSFUbX4dAl1dGKvQQBMetVqmlrvhJVki?usp=sharing
+You can also download packages for every step. https://drive.google.com/drive/folders/1BSFUbX4dAl1dGKvQQBMetVqmlrvhJVki?usp=sharing

 Create a brand new project and import the package